Quansight/Quansight-website/apps/labs/posts/scipy-array-api.md

 This PR added a lot of machinery (which I will explore in more detail later) to enable conversion and testing, while keeping the new behaviour behind an experimental environment variable.

-My first task was to convert `scipy.fft`.
+My first task was to convert `scipy.fft`, SciPy's Fast Fourier Transform module.
 `fft` is an
 [array API standard extension module](https://data-apis.org/array-api/latest/extensions/fourier_transform_functions.html), which means that array provider libraries supporting the standard can choose to implement it or not.